hellstorm-software/Kult-Rising/readme.md

 Fixes<br>
 - <i>fixed a bug that caused interact input to break</i>
 - <i>fixed a bug that caused side bar to break</i>
+- <i>fixed a bug that caused sym 2 to shoot while controlling sym 1</i>
 ----------------------------------------------------------

 8.1.25